JanHerca/urantiapedia/output/wikijs/en/article/Steve_Dreier/Presidents_Report_to_the_General_Council.md

 ## ... and from The Urantia Book

 “There is a real purpose in the socialization of religion.
 It is the purpose of group religious activities to dramatize the loyalties of religion; to magnify the lures of truth, beauty and goodness; to foster the attractions of supreme values; to enhance the service of unselfish fellowship; to glorify the potentials of family life; to promote religious education; to provide wise counsel and spiritual guidance; and to encourage group worship.
-And all live religious encourage human friendship, conserve morality, promote neighborhood welfare, and facilitate the spread of the essential gospel of their respective messages of eternal salvation.” ([UB 99:6.2](/en/The_Urantia_Book/99#p6_2))
+And all live religious encourage human friendship, conserve morality, promote neighborhood welfare, and facilitate the spread of the essential gospel of their respective messages of eternal salvation.” (<a id="a58_649"></a>[UB 99:6.2](/en/The_Urantia_Book/99#p6_2))

 ## Four Reasons You'll Want This Urantia Book!